TeeRenJing/TeeRenJing/README.md

 - 🌱 I’m currently learning AWS.
 - 💞️ I’m looking to collaborate on all sorts of stuff
 - 📫 How to reach me?
 I have a linkedin account!
 My contact information is there.
-- I also have a personal website teerenjing.com.
-You can drop me your email there for me to contact you.

 <!---
 TeeRenJing/TeeRenJing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.